mqtt-tools/mqttwarn/README.md

 From the folder containing your `mqttwarn.ini` file:

 ```
-docker run -it --rm \
+$ docker run -it --rm \
     -v $PWD:/opt/mqttwarn/conf \
     --entrypoint bash \
-    mqttwarn-local
+    jpmens/mqttwarn
 ```

-To start the application:
+To start the application from within the container:
 ```
-python mqttwarn.py
+# python mqttwarn.py
 ```

 `Ctrl-C` will stop it.
 You can start and stop it as often as you like, here, probably editing the `.ini` file as you go.